Memos and Moments

 BRAND GUIDELINES

-Brand guidelines encompass the brand identity and the visual and verbal elements that represent it.
+Brand Guidelines encompass the brand identity and the visual and verbal elements that represent it.
 They outline the brand philosophy and mission, as well as guidelines on how a brand should appear, behave, and communicate.
 Therefore, they are a broader term that includes not only the brand’s appearance but also its mission, vision, values, stories, and the demographics of the end users.

 BRAND STYLE GUIDES